Healing in Water: Integrating Somatic Experiencing and Hakomi into Watsu® Therapy

 Somatic Experiencing® (SE) – Listening to the Body’s Story

-Developed by Dr. Peter Levine, SE is a body-based trauma healing method that restores nervous system balance by helping the body complete unfinished stress responses.
-In water, this process unfolds naturally — the practitioner observes subtle shifts in breath, tone, and movement, responding with gentle guidance that helps the body move from tension to safety.
+Developed by Dr. Peter Levine, SE is a body-based trauma healing method.
+It restores nervous system balance by helping the body complete unfinished stress responses.
+In water, this process unfolds naturally.
+The practitioner observes subtle shifts in breath, tone, and movement.
+They respond with gentle guidance that helps the body move from tension to safety.

 Hakomi® – Mindfulness and Loving Presence